josephlilleberg/obsidian-letterboxd-plus/Letterboxd+/Core/Templates/series-list-template.md

             // --- Prompts ---
             const listsOption = await engine.prompt.button({
               title: 'Manage Lists',
-              content: 'Would you like to add, rename or remove lists?',
+              content: 'Would you like to add or remove a series?',
               buttons: [
                   {
                       label: 'Add',